Dorkside/Dorkside/README.md

 - Docker
 - OpenShift

-• Design of scripts for synchronizing 3D models from CAD software with CGAO-oriented 3D applications.
-Understanding the differences between these approaches to 3D has contributed to the development of a collaborative and project management platform around the building.
-- Revit
-- Dynamo
-- BIM

-• Development of a prototype in virtual reality in partnership with Assystem for the training of operators in the use of a clean room.
-Usually more oriented towards a mouse-keyboard interaction, my role was to acquire the necessary knowledge to facilitate the learning of the other developers of the team.
-- C#
-- Unreal Engine
+### __Full-stack developer__
+#### Créa'Studio

 `2015`
-__Full-stack developer__, Créa'Studio

-Design of a PoC of CMMS for Lombardi SA based on real-time events to propose a vision of collaborative maintenance.
+• Successfully designed a PoC that demonstrated the benefits of a collaborative maintenance approach, utilizing firebase and ionic to create a real-time event-based system that would allow for more efficient maintenance.
+This helped Lombardi SA to rethink their maintenance processes and provided a valuable reference for future projects.

 - Firebase
 - Ionic

 ## Personal projects

+### __Full-stack developer__
+#### XI Driver

 `2019 - Today`
-__Full-stack developer__, XI Driver

-Design and production of a management software for medicalized taxis for a Marseille company.
+##### Medicalized Taxi Management Software

+• Successfully designed and produced a management software solution for a Marseille-based company that met their needs and addressed their concerns about transitioning to a software solution
+• Improved operations and patient care through better management of medicalized taxis, schedules, and assignments
+• Developed the solution using modern and scalable technologies, including Vue.js and firebase
+• Demonstrated an ability to understand client needs and find a compromise to allow for a smooth transition to a software solution

 - Vue.js
 - Firebase

+### __Co-founder & full-stack developer__
+#### InstanT

 `2014`
-__Co-founder & full-stack developer__, InstanT

-Design and deployment of an Uber-type platform intended for interpreters.
-Creation of a community of approximately 1000 users.
+##### Interpreter Platform Design and Deployment

+• Designed and deployed an interpreter platform similar to Uber, utilizing Ruby on Rails for the backend and Java for the frontend
+• Created a platform that addressed the needs of interpreters, successfully meeting project goals and objectives
+• Demonstrated an ability to learn new skills and technologies in a timely manner, resulting in personal and professional growth
+• Gained expertise in modern technologies, including Ruby on Rails and Java, which can be leveraged in future roles

-- Ruby on Rails
+- Ruby&nbsp;on&nbsp;Rails
 - Java
 - Twilio

 <!-- ### Footer

-Last updated: July 2022 -->
+Last updated: March 2023 -->